 2011-12 UQ Program: Methodology Opening Workshop and Tutorials

-The Opening Workshop for the Methodology theme of the SAMSI program on Uncertainty Quantification will be held on Wednesday-Saturday, September 7-10, 2011, at the Radisson RTP in Research Triangle Park, NC.
+The Opening Workshop for the Methodology theme of the SAMSI program on Uncertainty Quantification was held on Wednesday-Saturday, September 7-10, 2011, at the Radisson RTP in Research Triangle Park, NC.
 The location is in close proximity to SAMSI.

-From mid-day Wednesday to Saturday evening, invited speakers will give presentations.
-For each of the five themes described below, one presentation will be introductory.
-There will be a poster session and reception on Wednesday, September 7.
-Additional activities will be organized later during the weekend.
+From mid-day Wednesday to Saturday evening, invited speakers gave presentations.
+For each of the five themes described below, one presentation was introductory.
+There was a poster session and reception on Wednesday, September 7.
+Additional activities were organized later during the weekend.

-The workshop will focus on the following five complementary themes
+The workshop focused on the following five complementary themes

 (1) Foundations, theory and methods that are related to uncertainty quantification, including for example; treatment of model error, inference with multi-models, treatment of multiscale models, numerical error estimation, reduced order modeling, and theoretical foundations of various UQ problems.